Disabled Parking in Gary, IN: Permits & Accessible Bays

 Where to Find Accessible Parking Near Gary's Key Destinations

 Shopping and dining destinations across Gary prioritize accessibility.
 Southlake Mall and nearby commercial centers maintain well-marked accessible spaces in prominent locations.
-Parks and recreation facilities, including the Genesis Convention Center, ensure accessible parking for visitors and participants.
+Parks and recreation facilities, including the Genesis Convention Center, ensure accessible parking for both visitors and participants.
 For detailed information about parking locations and accessibility features at specific Gary venues, consult the Gary parking zones guide.
 Most spaces feature proper signage, clear markings, and accessible pathways to building entrances.
-Always verify that spaces are available before arriving—high-demand locations fill quickly during peak hours.
+Always verify that spaces are available before arriving, as high-demand locations fill quickly during peak hours.

 For more details, check US government services for the latest information.